Timeline of the insurgency in Khyber Pakhtunkhwa (2007)

 The 2007 timeline of the insurgency in Khyber Pakhtunkhwa:

 28 April: Charsadda rally bombing

 On 28 April, a suicide bomber killed 22 people at a political rally in Charsadda, North-West Frontier Province.

 3–11 July: Lal Masjid siege

-On 3 July, the militant supporters of the Lal Masjid and Pakistani security forces clashed in Islamabad after the students from the mosque attacked a nearby government ministry building.
-The Pakistani security forces immediately put up a siege around the mosque complex which lasted until 11 July and resulted in 109 deaths.
+On 3 July, the Islamic fundamentalist militia affiliated with the Lal Masjid clashed with the Pakistani security forces outside the mosque in Islamabad.
+The Pakistani security forces immediately put up a siege around the mosque which lasted until 11 July and resulted in 109 deaths.
 This represented the main catalyst for the conflict and eventual breakdown of the truce that existed between Pakistan and the Taliban in the northwest.
 During the siege there were several attacks in Waziristan, Federally Administered Tribal Areas, in retaliation for the siege.

 14–15 July: Attacks and end of truce

 At least 75 Pakistanis, including soldiers and police recruits, were killed in three attacks on 14 and 15 July.

 In a statement issued in Miranshah, the main town, the militants accused the government of breaking the agreement.
 "We are ending the agreement today," the Taliban Shura or Council said in pamphlets distributed in Miranshah, the capital of North Waziristan.

 On 14 July 2007 a suicide bomber attacked a Pakistani Army convoy, killing 26 soldiers and wounding 54.
 On 15 July 2007, two suicide bombers attacked another Pakistani Army convoy killing 16 soldiers and 5 civilians and wounding another 47 people.
 In a separate incident, a fourth suicide bomber attacked a police headquarters, killing 28 police officers and recruits and wounding 35 people.